 End of the Project

-Once funding for a project ends, the principal investigator (PI) is required to deliver any final technical reports that may be required by the sponsor.
+Once funding for a project ends, the principal investigator (PI) is required to submit any final technical reports that may be required by the sponsor.
 You are not required to supply this report to the Office of Research Services (ORS), but a copy for the files is appreciated.

 Texas Tech has policies and procedures in place to manage the results and knowledge generated by research.